FaVIQ: FAct Verification from Information-seeking Questions: Experiments

 \paragraph{Implementation details} When using TF-IDF for \scifact, we use a sentence as a retrieval unit, and retrieve the top 10 sentences, which average length approximates that of 3 passages from Wikipedia.
 When using the model trained on either \fever\ or \dataname, we use DPR + BART by default, which gives the best result in Section~\ref{subsec:baseline-exp}.
-As an exception, we use TF-IDF + BART in the \scifact\ experiments for the fair comparison with the model trained on the target data only that uses TF-IDF.
-More training details are in Appendix~\ref{app:exp-details}.
+As an exception, we use TF-IDF + BART on \scifact\ for a more direct comparison with the model trained on the target data only that uses TF-IDF.